samaea/virtual-assistant-workshop/README.md

        ![LUIS Settings](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/luis_2_settings.png)

    1. Click on the Start menu, search for PowerShell 6 and open it.
+Before we can deploy the bot into Azure, we need to first login.
+Run the command below and login.

+       ```powershell
+       az login
+       ```

-Input the following command to navigate to your Virtual Assistant's folder and deploy the solution into Azure.
+  1. Input the following command to navigate to your Virtual Assistant's folder and deploy the solution into Azure.
 Replace **{LABUSERNAME}** with your actual Lab User alias.

        ```powershell
        cd C:\Users\labuser\source\repos\{LABUSERNAME}-VirtualAssistant\{LABUSERNAME}_VirtualAssistant